Towards Global Optimality in Cooperative MARL with the Transformation And Distillation Framework: Experiments

 \section{Experiments}

-We design experiments to answer the following questions: (1) Can the TAD framework achieve the global optimal policy on MMDP?
+We design experiments to answer the following questions: (1) Can the TAD framework achieve the {globally} optimal policy on MMDP?
 (2) Can TAD-PPO improve learning efficiency for policy-based MARL algorithms?
-(3) Will the distillation stage degenerate the performance of joint policy learning during decentralized execution?
+(3) {Does the performance of the decentralized executing policies by the distillation stage degenerate compared with the joint policy for the transformed single-agent MDP?}

-We first use a didactic example to demonstrate the global optimality of our coordination policy compared to multi-agent value-based methods, i.e., VDN \citep{Sunehag2018ValueDecompositionNF}, QMIX \citep{Rashid2018QMIXMV}, QTRAN \citep{Son2019QTRANLT}, and QPLEX \citep{Wang2021QPLEXDD}, and policy-based methods, i.e., MAPPO \citep{yu2021surprising} and HAPPO \citep{kuba2021trust}.
-To approach complex domains, we conduct experiments on the StarCraft II micromanagement (SMAC) benchmark \citep{Samvelyan2019TheSM} and Google Research Football (GRF) benchmark \citep{kurach2019google}.
-Evaluation results are averaged over three random seeds and use 95\% bootstrapped confidence interval to present the vairance.
+We first use {two didactic examples} to demonstrate the global optimality of our coordination policy, {and the suboptimality of the most common MARL algorithms including} multi-agent value-based methods, i.e., VDN \citep{Sunehag2018ValueDecompositionNF}, QMIX \citep{Rashid2018QMIXMV}, QTRAN \citep{Son2019QTRANLT}, and QPLEX \citep{Wang2021QPLEXDD}, and policy-based methods, i.e., MAPPO \citep{yu2021surprising} and HAPPO \citep{kuba2021trust}.
+To approach complex {environments}, we conduct experiments on the StarCraft II micromanagement (SMAC) benchmark \citep{Samvelyan2019TheSM}, SMAC v2 \citep{ellis2022smacv2} and Google Research Football (GRF) benchmark \citep{kurach2019google}.
+Evaluation results are averaged over three random seeds and use 95\% bootstrapped confidence interval to present the variance.
+Readers can refer to \cref{app:experimental_details} for details about experiments.